jphall663/gai_risk_management/README.md

 GOVERN 1.3, GOVERN 1.5, GOVERN 2.3, GOVERN 3.2, GOVERN 4.1, GOVERN 5.2, GOVERN 6.1, MANAGE 1.2, MANAGE 1.3, MANAGE 2.1, MANAGE 2.2, MANAGE 2.3, MANAGE 2.4, MANAGE 3.1, MANAGE 3.2, MANAGE 4.1, MAP 1.1, MAP 1.5, MEASURE 2.6

-**Usage Note**: Materials in Appendix B can be used to create or update risk tiers or other risk assessment tools for GAI systems or applications as follows:
+**Usage Note**: Materials in Section B can be used to create or update risk tiers or other risk assessment tools for GAI systems or applications as follows: